bocurmach/FlipsTUI/README.md

  - move the patched files to a designated or momentarily picked folder
  - deleting of used patches/zip files with patches or archiving them to a designated folder
  - The patching will not be altered from the original.
- - These functions in a Terminal User Interface (TUI) written in golang as this is the language that I want to learn currently.
-I also intend to use charmbracelet/bubbletea.
+ - These functions in a Terminal User Interface (TUI) written in rust as this is the language that I want to learn currently.

 I am fairly new to github.
 This will be my biggest side project so far.
 I have yet to figure out, wether this being a fork is appropriate, or if importing is the way to go.

-Credit to Alcaro and all contributors, who take care of this beloved tool.
-Thank you!
+Credit to Alcaro and all contributors, who take care of the beloved tool that provides the core functionality for this wrapper.